DallanQ/WeRelateData/README.md

 -----

 1. Download this project.
 Make sure you have java and maven.
-2. Download the latest data dump from [here](http://backup.werelate.org/pages/pages.xml).
-If you're using a browser, right-click and save the link.
+2. Download the latest data dump from [here](public.werelate.org/pages.xml.gz).
 3. Look at the examples in src/main/java/org/folg/werelatedata/examples.
 4. Extend one of the examples or add your own.
 5. Build using maven: `mvn install`